December 19, 2024, 1:11 pm | Read time: 7 minutes

 - Central African Republic

-According to “International SOS”, healthcare in these countries is severely overstretched or non-existent.
-Transmitted infections are also possible and, as with malaria and cholera, there may even be major outbreaks in some countries.
+According to “International SOS,” healthcare in these countries is severely overwhelmed or nonexistent.
+Infectious diseases can also be transmitted, and larger outbreaks, such as malaria and cholera, can occur in some countries.

-Since last year, the “Risk Map” has also provided a country-specific risk classification in the “Climate change” category.
-This takes into account the risk of humanitarian crises and disasters triggered by climate change.
-Accordingly, the risk is “extremely high” in the following countries
+Since last year, the “Risk Map” also provides country-specific risk assessments in the “Climate Change” category.
+It considers the risk of humanitarian crises and disasters triggered by climate change.
+Accordingly, the risk is “extremely high” in the following countries:

 - Afghanistan